Microsoft-community/Community-website/troubleshooting.md

 ## Event Viewer

 Event viewer is slightly more complex, but has further information on the operating system if it is more than one application that is misbehaving.
-To find this utility, right click the start menu, click "Event Viewer".
+To find this utility, right click the Start menu, click "Event Viewer".
 Once it opens, notice there are different categories of event logs on the top left corner.
 Usually you would want to check Application logs, just expand "Windows Logs" then click on "Applications".
 It would bring up a similar window to this:

 ![](img/troubleshooting/eventlog1.png)